 But once the body is gone, what do we do to help us remember our loved ones?

-Asking for donations in lieu of flowers can help support a worthy cause that your loved one would appreciate.
-Raising funds for a scholarship is another way to memorialize someone, especially a younger person.
+Asking for donations to a charity in lieu of flowers can help support a worthy cause that your loved one would appreciate.
 Selecting a charity that will support something the deceased would appreciate can help with a sense of closure for the family.

 Organizing the community to support a Memorial Run in the name of a loved one is a big undertaking but can bring awareness to the cause of death.
 Additionally, you could organize a group and wear matching t-shirts to participate in an organized walk for research in curing diseases like Breast Cancer or Alzheimers.